GerbenChen/BarcoTestCaseReview/README.md

 - [x] 3.
 Minimum 6 Characters Required
 - [x] 4.
 Type Wrong Will Display Error Message
 - [x] 5.
 Screen Resolution
-- [ ] 6.
-When I Move Windows Display Correct or Not
-- [x] 7.
+- [x] 6.
 How Many Response Times About Get Info
-- [ ] 8.
+- [ ] 7.
 How Many Users Can Use at the Same Times
-- [x] 9.
+- [x] 8.
 Open Page On Different Browser.
 Ex: Windows/Firefox/MacOS
-- [x] 10.
+- [x] 9.
 Click Get Info Can Get Information or Not
-- [ ] 11.
+- [ ] 10.
 Click Read Our Warranty Policy Turn to Correct Page or Not
-- [x] 12.
+- [x] 11.
 If I Type Any Wrong Serial Number Have Possible to Get Correct Infomation or NOT

 ## Command Line
 * python3 <directory> warrantyinfo_testcase.py -v(-v will see more details)